AbelJSanchez/AbelJSanchez/README.md

 <h1>Hi, I'm Abel! 👋</h1>

-I’m currently a senior at Oregon State University pursuing a degree in Computer Science.
-Upon graduation, I hope to begin a career in the data industry.
+I am currently a senior at Oregon State University working towards my B.S. in Computer Science.
+While my primary focus has been in cybersecurity, I've recently found a strong interest in the world of data.

 <h2>💻 Software  Projects</h2>